Slim Pickens

 Louis Burton Lindley Jr. (June 29, 1919 – December 8, 1983), better known by his stage name Slim Pickens, was an American actor and rodeo performer.
-Starting off in the rodeo, Pickens transitioned to acting and appeared in dozens of movies and TV shows.
-For much of his career Pickens played mainly cowboy roles; he is perhaps best remembered today for his comic roles in Dr. Strangelove (riding the atomic bomb to its target), Blazing Saddles and 1941, and his villainous turn in One-Eyed Jacks with Marlon Brando.
+Starting off in the rodeo, Pickens took up acting, and appeared in dozens of movies and TV shows.
+For much of his career, Pickens played cowboy roles.
+He played comic roles in Dr. Strangelove, Blazing Saddles, 1941, and his villainous role in One-Eyed Jacks with Marlon Brando.

 Early life and rodeo work

-Louis Burton Lindley Jr. was born in Kingsburg, California, the son of Sally Mosher (née Turk) and Louis Bert Lindley Sr., a Texas-born dairy farmer.
+Louis Burton Lindley Jr., was born in Kingsburg, California, the son of Sally Mosher (née Turk) and Louis Bert Lindley Sr., a Texas-born dairy farmer.
 Young Lindley was an excellent horse rider from an early age.
 Known as "Burt" to his family and friends, he grew bored with dairy farming and began to make a few dollars by riding broncos and roping steers in his early teens.
-His father found out and forbade this activity, but Lindley took no notice, went to compete in a rodeo, and was told by the doubtful rodeo manager that there would be "slim pickin's" (i.e. little chance of any prize money) for him.
+His father found out and forbade this activity, but Lindley took no notice, went to compete in a rodeo, and was told by the doubtful rodeo manager that there would be "slim pickins" (i.e. little chance of any prize money) for him.
 To prevent his father from discovering that he had competed, he entered his name as Slim Pickens, and won $400 that afternoon.

-Lindley graduated from Hanford High School, Hanford, California, and was a member of the Future Farmers of America (FFA).
+Lindley graduated from Hanford High School (in Hanford) and was a member of the Future Farmers of America.
 He joined the rodeo, billed as Slim Pickens, and eventually became a well-known rodeo clown.
-During World War II, he enlisted in the United States Army Air Forces.
-Reportedly when the recruiter asked him his profession, he responded "Rodeo".
-This was misread on a form as "radio", and he spent his entire enlistment at a radio station in the Midwestern United States.
+During World War II, he enlisted in the U.S. Army Air Forces.
+Reportedly when the recruiter asked him his profession, Lindley responded "rodeo"; misread on a form as "radio", he spent his entire enlistment at a radio station in the Midwest.